Adrita-Khan/GRB-ML/README.md

 ### Cosmological Standard Candles

-In cosmology, "standard candles" are astronomical objects with a known intrinsic brightness.
-This predictable luminosity allows astronomers to measure distances in the universe using the inverse-square law of light.
-Standard candles play a key role in constructing the "cosmic distance ladder," which helps determine the scale of the universe and its expansion.
+In cosmology, standard candles are objects with known intrinsic brightness.
+This allows distances to be measured using the inverse-square law of light and makes standard candles essential for building the cosmic distance ladder and studying the universe’s expansion.

 ### Gamma-Ray Bursts (GRBs)

-Gamma-ray bursts (GRBs) are the most powerful explosions in the universe, capable of being detected in multiple electromagnetic wavebands.
-They offer a potential alternative to Type Ia supernovae as cosmological standard candles due to their ability to be detected at greater redshifts.
-By studying GRBs, we can help constrain cosmological parameters such as the Hubble constant and dark energy density.
+Gamma-ray bursts (GRBs) are extremely energetic events detected across multiple electromagnetic bands.
+Because they can be observed at much higher redshifts than Type Ia supernovae, they are promising alternative standard candles.
+Studying GRBs can help constrain cosmological parameters such as the Hubble constant and dark energy density.

-Despite their promise, GRBs aren't perfect standard candles.
-However, empirical relations like the **Amati Relation** (relating total energy release to peak energy in the gamma-ray spectrum) and the **Yonetoku Relation** (relating peak luminosity to peak energy) have been proposed.
-These relations link observable quantities to cosmologically dependent parameters, providing a means to constrain cosmological models.
+Despite their potential, GRBs are not perfect standard candles.
+Empirical relations such as the **Amati relation** (linking total energy release to spectral peak energy) and the **Yonetoku relation** (linking peak luminosity to peak energy) have been proposed.
+These relations connect observable quantities to cosmology-dependent parameters and can be used to constrain cosmological models.

 ---